pinecoders/pinecoders.github.io/techniques/dsp/README.md

         sum := sum + input[i] * h[i]
     sum
 ```
 where `length` is the filter length, and will often control the filtering amount. `h[i]` are the filter coefficients (also called *weights*), a term used to describe an entire set of coefficients is "kernel".
-However in Pinescript `h` will mostly denote an operation or a function of `i`.
+However in Pine Script `h` will mostly denote an operation or a function of `i`.

 The coefficients fully describe the time domain properties of the filter, such as smoothness and lag, and can give hints on the filter properties in the frequency domain, however when we want to know how the filter interact with the frequency content of the signal we look at its **frequency response**, which for FIR filters is the Fourier transform of the impulse response.

-There exist several types of filters that modify the frequency content of an input signal in different ways, each one of them will be introduced in this section and we will learn how to create them in Pinescript.
+There exist several types of filters that modify the frequency content of an input signal in different ways, each one of them will be introduced in this section and we will learn how to create them in Pine Script.

 <br/>